 What is hibiscus, really?

-Hibiscus comes from the dried petals of Hibiscus sabdariffa, a flowering plant used in wellness traditions across West Africa, the Middle East, the Caribbean, and Southeast Asia.
+Hibiscus comes from the dried calyces of Hibiscus sabdariffa, a flowering plant that has been drunk across West Africa, the Middle East, the Caribbean and Southeast Asia for a very long time.

 You may know it as:

-That cranberry-like tartness mimics the sensation of soda without sugar, caffeine, or artificial sweeteners.
+That cranberry-like tartness gives you the sharpness of a soft drink without sugar, caffeine or artificial sweeteners.

 So why is it in Good Jamu?